Said and Done: Overview

 Said and Done was released officially in Ireland and the UK on 21 August 1995 by Polydor Records.
 The album topped the UK Albums Chart right upon its release and went on to spend 58 weeks in Top 75.
 It was certified as 3× Platinum in the UK.

 Five official singles were released from the album, all of which were Top 5 hits in the UK: "Love Me for a Reason", "Key to My Life", "So Good", "Father and Son" and "Coming Home Now".
 "Believe in Me" was also issued as a single, exclusively in Japan.
 It was released as an alternative to "Father and Son" in the country.

 The first Irish pressing of the album, of which only around 10,000 copies exist, contains the group's debut single, "Working My Way Back to You", in place of "Father and Son", which was featured as a B-side to "Love Me for a Reason" instead.
 This version was available on 4 August 1995, as an exclusive to the Irish retail chain Foley's.
 All later pressings contain the final track listing.

-Some Japanese Editions of the album came encased in a special slipcase, containing a bonus photo booklet.
+Some Japanese editions of the album were packaged in a special slipcase with a bonus photo booklet.